 Leveraged ETFs get some very polarizing opinions in the investor and trading communities.

 On one end of the spectrum, they are loved by the adrenaline-chasers looking to bet aggressively for a quick double on their account in short time.

 And on the other hand, there is a great deal of hesitation backed by an army of articles written with the warnings of what horrible vehicles leveraged ETFs are.

 The good news is there can be a middle ground between the two extreme views, and it can lead to some great trading opportunity so long as you know what you own and respect the risks involved.

-Throughout this article, we’ll do our best to get you prepared by discussing what leveraged ETFs are, outlining the risks and benefits, and sharing some tips on how we use them in our trading strategies.
+Throughout this article, discuss what leveraged ETFs are, the risks and benefits of trading them, and how we use them in our trading strategies.

 I’ve recorded this article in video format, so if you prefer to sit back and listen, click the play button; otherwise, read on.